JoshuaBillson/VNH5019Controller_ROS/README.md

 # <a name="Nodes"></a>Nodes
 ### vnh5019_write_serial

 Writes to the motor controller over USB.

 #### Parameters

 ##### port

 Type: `string`

 The serial port to which the motor controller is connected.

 ##### duty_cycle

 Type: `float`
 Default: `1.0`

 The max duty cycle of the motors from 0 to 1.
 Useful for driving motors above their rated voltage.

 #### Example
 ```
 rosrun vnh5019_motor_controller vnh5019_write_serial _port:="/dev/ttyACM0" _duty_cycle:=0.9
 ```

 # Topics

 ### vnh5019_motor_controller

 Type: `vnh5019_serial_controller/MixedCommand`

 Publish to this topic to write a speed and turn value to the motor controller.

 # Messages

 ### MixedCommand

 ##### speed

 Type: `Int8`
 Values: `-100 (full reverse) to 100 (full forward)`

+Encodes the linear velocity of the robot.

 ##### turn

 Type: `Int8`
 Values: `-100 (max left) to 100 (max right)`

+Encodes the angular velocity of the robot.

 ##### Example
 ```python
 msg = MixedCommand(speed=100, turn=0)